 We work collaboratively with our partner organisations.
-Over 2020/21 we worked with NHS Education for Scotland (NES) and Royal College of General Practitioners Scotland to deliver 12 Collaborative Wellbeing Coaching conversations events as part of the Leadership for Integration project.
+Over 2020/21 we worked with NES and Royal Collage of General Practitioners Scotland to deliver 12 Collaborative Wellbeing Coaching conversations events as part of the Leadership for Integration project.
 We received positive feedback from participants who reported that they valued the time and space to reflect on their and others' wellbeing and their roles in collaborating with others.